SquarePine/squarepine_core/README.md

-# SquarePine JUCE Modules
+# SquarePine Modules

-An assortment of modules that make a great addition to your JUCE app and plugin development tool belt.
+The SquarePine Modules provide a vast array of tools in the [format of JUCE/C++ modules](https://github.com/juce-framework/JUCE/blob/develop/docs/JUCE%20Module%20Format.md).
+From animation and easing, cryptopgraphy,  networking, and  codecs and audio effects, hopefully you will find something of use!

+Everything should _"Just Work™"_ within your JUCE project, and assumes you're using [the latest `develop` branch of JUCE](https://github.com/juce-framework/JUCE/tree/develop).

+## Philosophy

 The philosophy here is multi-part: